AnshPrakash/anshprakash.github.io/_posts/2025-09-08-mimicplay.md

 ---
 layout: distill
 title: MimicPlay on Franka Arm and its Extension
 description: This blog is part of our university’s project lab, where we are working on replicating MimicPlay using a real one-arm robotic platform in our lab.
 Building on this setup, we aim to extend the approach to bi-manual systems such as the Tiago robot.
 Our work explores how abundant human play data can be leveraged to guide efficient low-level robot policies.
+Original - https://mimic-play.github.io/
 tags: Imitation-Learning, Learning-from-Human, Long-Horizon-Manipulation, pearl-lab
 date: 2025-09-14
 citation: true